GrayNekoBean/elbowbumps/LOCAL_SETUP.md

 # Step 2: Set your password

-Once you've install Postgres, you need to set the password for the root user.
+Once you've installed Postgres, you need to set the password for the root user.
 In your shell,

 ```
 $ psql -h localhost -U postgres